U.S. Military Recruiting Statistics

 Army Recruit Demographics (FY2025)

-A snapshot of who is joining the U.S. Army — the largest and most diverse branch.
+A snapshot of who is joining the U.S. Army.

 Metric Regular Army (RA) Army Reserve (AR)